2 Michigan Upper Thumb Drive-In Theaters Remembered

 Drive-Ins in Michigan’s Upper Thumb

 The drive-in’s peak popularity came in the late 1950s and early 1960s, particularly in rural areas, with some 4,000 drive-ins spread across the United States.
 During its height in popularity, Michigan had about 130 drive-ins.
-Huron County is recorded in having two drive-in’s, the Blue Sky between Caseville and Pinnebog and the M-53 near Bad Axe.
+Huron County is recorded in having two drive-in’s, the Blue Sky between Caseville and Pinnebog and the M-53 Drive In near Bad Axe.

 Intermission – 10 Minutes Between Movies

 Caseville Blue Sky Theater

 The Blue Sky operated from 1950 – 1977.
 Surrounded by farmland it offered summer nighttime movies for 300.
 Faced with a decline in attendance the drive-in showed “blue films” in the 1970’s.
 Remains of this theater were evident until about 2010 when landowners removed the last of the speaker stands and cement footings.
-All that remains is a pile of rubble east of Gott’s Corners on Kinde Road.
+All that remains is a small pile of rubble east of Gott’s Corners on Kinde Road.
 Soon that will be gone too.

 Bad Axe Drive-In Hung In Until the 1980s

 M-53 opened in 1953 and ran until 1988.
 I recall bringing a bunch of friends from college at Michigan State to the Drive-In.
 Only to meet the same bunch friends of we hung with in East Lansing.
 Located just west of town, its 400 spaces drew folks from all over the county.
 Today the site is occupied by DTE Energy Offices.

 Today there are no drive-ins in the Upper Thumb.
 The nearest one is the Hi-Way Drive-In in Sandusky.
 The Hi-Way is considered the oldest continuous running drive-in in Michigan.
 This drive-in has the traditional snack bar & indoor concessions, open seasonally since 1948.
 You can check move tims on their hotline at 810-657-6684.